TechTweedie/techtweedie.github.io/content/posts/send-emails-from-flow-without-a-service-account/index.md

 1. Go to [Microsoft 365 Admin center](https://admin.microsoft.com/)
 2. Then open up **Teams and Groups**.
-3. Choose Security from the menu.
+3. Select 'Security' from the menu.
 4. Click on **Add new security group**.

 ![alt text](msedge_JAl1jlS395-B.gif.gif)